x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/management/health/troubleshooting-activesync-health-set.md

 This monitor alert is typically issued on Mailbox servers.
 To perform recovery actions, follow these steps:

 1. Start IIS Manager, and then connect to the server that is reporting the issue.
-Click **Application Pools**, and then recycle the ActiveSync application pool that’s named **MSExchangeSyncAppPool**.
+Click **Application Pools**, and then recycle the ActiveSync application pool that's named **MSExchangeSyncAppPool**.

 2. Rerun the associated probe as shown in step 2c in the Verifying the issue section.